dopeboy/django-react-redux-jwt-heroku-boilerplate/README.md

 6. Semantic-UI is included.
 For an example, see the `ProtectedView`.
 I've decided to check a compiled version into the `static/` folder so user beware.
 Long term, this should be replaced with a library of React components for Semantic.
 7. Sentry logging is turned off on production and replaced with standard local logging.
 8. Not using `scripts/static_validate_backend.sh`.
 Just using pep8 through vim.
+9. Stripped out the UI components so it looks ugly on first load.

 Make sure to setup postgres on Heroku and have your buildpacks in order:
 ```